Best 120mm Fan

 While perhaps not the most budget option on our list, these fans have truly earned their place in our hearts and in our builds.
 If you love RGB builds, check them out!

 Not everyone wants to spend a lot of money on a case fan, and there’s nothing wrong with that.
-If you’d rather pick up a few extra fans at a better price than splurge out on high-end options, take a look at Cooler Master’s SickleFlow model.
+If you’d rather pick up a few extra fans at a better price than splurge out on high-end options, take a look at Cooler Master’s SickleFlow, specifically the SickleFlow 120 V2 model.

-This is an LED fan that ticks all the right boxes without being overly expensive.
+This is a fan that ticks all the right boxes without being overly expensive.
 It has some of the best cost-to-performance ratios we’ve seen on the current market.
-One of the things we like about it most is the subtle LED lighting.

 While the installation may be a bit of a bother if you’re new to this, we’re certain that anyone can do it.
 Other than that, this is a really solid fan, especially if you want to be cost-effective when preparing your new build.